 Based on previous laws, the board of directors had to tightly control foreign companies.
 Under the new law, shareholders will have the highest authority like they typically do with most companies today, including domestic Chinese companies.
 The Articles of Association will establish the board of directors and will give shareholders greater voting power.

-Another important change that the new Foreign Direct Investment in China is bringing about is the ability for investing parties to appoint certain individuals to
+Another important change that the new Foreign Direct Investment in China is bringing about is the ability for investing parties to appoint certain individuals to leadership and legal roles in the business by following the company’s Articles of Association.

 Additionally, foreign companies will be able to make decisions more easily than they were able to before the implementation of the new regulations since a unanimous vote is no longer necessary for every major decision.